Codecademy/docs/content/open-source/open-source.md

 ---
-Title: 'Open Source'
+Title: "Open Source"
-Description: 'Open source refers to software that is released with the source code made freely available for modification and possible redistribution.'
+Description: "Open source refers to software that is released with the source code made freely available for modification and possible redistribution."
 CatalogContent:
-  - 'introduction-to-open-source'
+  - "introduction-to-open-source"
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
 ---

 <link rel="canonical" href="" />